vxgmichel/marbles/README.md

 - Extracting marbles from the grid: list the marbles and replace them with the right piece of tracks

-- Building circuits: for each marble, follow the circuit and list all positions and interactions in order.
+- Building circuits: for each marble, follow the circuit and list all positions and interactions in order

 - Detecting groups: group the circuits based on their connections